LaunchCodeEducation/data-analysis-curriculum/content/data-and-variables/reading/input-with-input/_index.md

 Python treats input entries as strings!
 {{% /notice %}}

-If we want our program to perform math on the entered numbers, we must [type conversion]({{% relref "../type-conversion/_index.md" %}}) to change the string values into numbers.
+If we want our program to perform math on the entered numbers, we must use [type conversion]({{% relref "../type-conversion/_index.md" %}}) to change the string values into numbers.

 ## Check Your Understanding